Love to Hate You: Retrospective response

 AllMusic editor Ned Raggett described the song as "supersassy".
-In an 2007 review, the Daily Vault's Michael R. Smith viewed it as "an instant crowd pleaser of sorts", adding that it "comes complete with live audience effects in the background".
+In a 2007 review, the Daily Vault's Michael R. Smith viewed it as "an instant crowd pleaser of sorts", adding that it "comes complete with live audience effects in the background".
 In 2014, Chris Gerard from Metro Weekly described it as "old-school disco with echoes of 'I Will Survive' in the verse and hints of ABBA as well.
 It's a killer dance tune, but it's just as good as a pop single.
 The vocal arrangement is clever, and the crowd noise during the big synth solos add to the excitement."
-In 2009, Darren Lee from The Quietus noted "the camp melodrama", stating that it is one of "the most gloriously effervescent pop anthems ever recorded".
-In an 2020 review, Christopher Smith from Talk About Pop Music described it as "more early-80's style electro pop and yet it felt so fresh in 1991".
+In 2009, Darren Lee from The Quietus noted "the camp melodrama", naming it one of "the most gloriously effervescent pop anthems ever recorded".
+In a 2020 review, Christopher Smith from Talk About Pop Music described it as "more early-80's style electro pop and yet it felt so fresh in 1991".
 He added: "This is one of those Erasure songs that you know word for word and are able to quote without fail at any concert where this is played."

 Music video

-A music video was produced to promote the single.
+The accompanying music video for "Love to Hate You" was directed by British director of music videos and concert films David Mallet.
 It features Erasure performing the song on a futuristic stage with a long, connected runway which extends out into the audience.
 As Bell dances down the runway, it is revealed that the floor is covered in water.
 Vince Clarke is also seen playing a circular keyboard similar to one previously used by Jean-Michel Jarre.
-These shots were filmed in London's Leadenhall Market.
+These shots were filmed after hours in London's Leadenhall Market.
+Mallet told in 2020, "I saw Vince's character as this mad scientist with lots of tape recorders and all of this bizarre electronic equipment.
+His character was based on one of my absolute heroes, Joe Meek.
+'Love to Hate You' was basically Joe Meek, in his house, making these fantastic recordings of Andy."